The Challenges of Electronics Manufacturing Services

 We see the future of electronics production management as virtual factories – located in economically reasonable locations, their production can be managed from virtually anywhere via the Internet.
 As a company or private user you can host or rent a virtual manufacturing service and manage it despite the distance between you and the physical entity.

-What about EMS?
+What about electronics manufacturing services?

 Lights out manufacturing expects that the environment rarely needs any major re-configuration or setup change.
 This is the exact opposite of how EMS (electronics manufacturing service) works.

-EMS companies must get by with a very high mix of products that are mostly produced in minimal amounts.
+Electronics manufacturing services companies must get by with a very high mix of products that are mostly produced in minimal amounts.
 For example, bigger tier 2 EMS companies may produce 50,000 different product designs and 50 million products a year (so the average lot size is around 1,000 pieces) by using 5 billion components globally.

 This is a huge picture with many details to focus on, especially when production is shared between tens of globally distributed manufacturing plants, and those, in turn, consist of multiple shop floors and hundreds of machines that have to work perfectly.